bladewheels/betableBlackJack/README.md

 Splitting pairs is not currently supported in this implementation.

 The current implementation responds to either POST or GET requests for ease of exploration i.e. GETs with a web browser or HTTP tool.
-It is intended that the API implement only POST endpoints so as to remain RESTful.
+It is intended that the API implement only POST/PATCH endpoints so as to remain RESTful.

 ### Example JSON responses